pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/38_Video.md

 ## General

-The Video editable is a powerful tool which can place the video (in different types: local files, youtube, vimeo) in the content.
+The video editable is a powerful editable to embed videos in the content.
-There are also options like: thumbnails creation, poster assets assigning...
+Supported video sources are: local assets, YouTube, Vimeo and Dailymotion.
+Local asset videos support the automatic generation and transcoding of videos using [Video Thumbnails](../../04_Assets/03_Working_with_Thumbnails/03_Video_Thumbnails.md).

 ## Configuration